2018ik/2018ik.github.io/_wiki/true_vine.markdown

 In a sense, this vine is God's economy.
 God is not interested in worldly affairs, He is only interested in growing this vine, which is Christ.
 As a farmer's economy is growing their crops, God's economy is growing His vine.
 You could say that God's economy is the Christ-growing business.

+## Husbandman

+The Husbandman represents the Father.
+All that is supplied to the vine is provided by the Father, but without the vine, He has no expression and no economy.

+## Branches

+The purpose of the branches is to express the inner life of the vine.

 ## Abiding

-Abiding means to remain, stay or dwell in place. in the vine means that we are receiving the dispensing of the riches of the Triune God.
+Abiding means to remain, stay or dwell in place.
+For a believer to abide in the vine means that the Lord is abiding in them and they are receiving the dispensing of the riches of the Triune God.

 ## Cut off